1987 Half Dollar Value Checker: Errors List, ā€œPā€, “D” & ā€œSā€ Mint Mark Worth

 The Reverse Of The 1987 Half Dollar

-In its left talon, the eagle holds an olive branch symbolizing peace and arrows in its right talon, representing victory and a readiness to defend the nation.
+In its left talon, the eagle holds an olive branch symbolizing peace.
+In its right talon, it holds arrows representing strength and a readiness to defend the nation.

 Other Features Of The 1987 Half Dollar

-The half dollar carries a diameter of 30.61 millimeters and weighs 11.30 grams with 150 reeds.
-The composition follows the standard copper-nickel clad formula of the era, consisting of 75% copper and 25% nickel over a pure copper core.
+The half dollar carries a diameter of 30.61 millimeters and weighs 11.30 grams with 150 reeds on its edge.
+The composition follows the standard copper-nickel clad formula: 75% copper and 25% nickel over a pure copper core.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)